vaetas/flutter_shared/README.md

 ## Lints

-Create an `analysis_options.yaml` file inside in the root of your project and put following line inside.
+Create an `analysis_options.yaml` file in the root of your project and put the following line inside.

 ```yaml
 include: package:flutter_shared/analysis_options.yaml
 ```